WhatsApp Web Picture-in-Picture Mode Gets Support for YouTube, Facebook

-Just last month, WhatsApp introduced Picture-in-Picture mode for desktop users globally, but at that time, it only worked for the shared videos.
-With the latest update, WhatsApp Web users get Picture-in-Picture mode for all shared video links, with support for Facebook, YouTube, Streamable, and Instagram video links introduced.
+Just last month, WhatsApp introduced Picture-in-Picture mode for desktop users globally, but at that time, it only worked for the videos shared by the users themselves.
+With the latest update, WhatsApp Web users can start using the Picture-in-Picture mode for all video links, with support for Facebook, YouTube, Streamable, and Instagram video links introduced.
 This feature comes with the latest WhatsApp Web 0.3.2041 update, and while the service should update automatically when you open it in your browser, you can force install the update by using the method mentioned later in this report.
+As we mentioned earlier, WhatsApp Web received the Picture-in-Picture mode in December 2018.

 WABetaInfo reports that the Picture-in-Picture feature for videos hosted on YouTube, Facebook, Instagram and Streamable is now available with the latest WhatsApp Web update.
 The feature has been enabled with the latest version 0.3.2041, and the user doesn't need to manually install this update.
 Every time a user starts WhatsApp Web, the site recognises if there is an update available and installs it automatically.
 In order to double check if you are on version 0.3.2041, head to WhatsApp Web > Settings > Help.
 If you're on an older version of WhatsApp Web, then try clearing the cache and restart the service.